- Your Council

 To read detailed feedback summaries of our early engagement and view key project dates head to letstalk.qldc.govt.nz/spatial-plan

 What happens next?

-Feedback has now closed for the formal community consultation and submissions have been collated and processed in preparation of the hearings on 3 and 4 May 2021.
+Feedback has now closed for the formal community consultation and submissions have been collated and processed in preparation of the hearings which took place on 3 and 4 May 2021.

-Final submissions on the draft Queenstown Lakes Spatial Plan are available to view below and on letstalk.qldc.govt.nz/spatial-plan
+Final submissions on the draft Queenstown Lakes Spatial Plan are available to view on this page as above and on letstalk.qldc.govt.nz/spatial-plan

 For Spatial Plan news keep an eye on the QLDC Facebook page